yahiae6643/apcsa-freedom-project/entries/entry03.md

 A majority of our time in class was utilized to fix a persistent issue with [**Unity**](https://unity.com "Unity").
 The school computers weren't able to install the software.
 Our attempts to fix the installation issue failed, and after two week of constant debugging, Jagger and I finally decided to focus our energy on blueprinting our prototype and learning C#.

 During the rest of December, we used our class-time and some time outside of class to develop a solid understanding of C#.
 We went through [**w3schools**](https://www.w3schools.com/cs/ "w3schools") and many other resources about the coding language.
 Our lessons on C# ranged from syntax to classes.
-After finishing our lessons, we discussed what we learned and asked questions to fill in any knowledge gaps.
+We then discussed what we learned and asked questions to fill in any knowledge gaps.

 While developing a solid understanding of C#, we also discussed possible designs and features that should be added into our prototype (Go the EDP section above to see more about our brainstorming and planning).